Martin-Nyaga/scratch/README.md

 ## Interactive Mode

-You can run the scratch REPL by running `bin/repl`.
+You can run the interactive scratch REPL by running `bin/repl`.
 For windows, you might want to do `ruby bin/repl`.

 The REPL aslo has a debug mode, which you can use by running: